 Winners of these prizes receive $500 and publication in Victorian Periodicals Review.
 Questions about the awards can be directed to VPR’s editor.

 Special Issues of VPR

-Certain issues of the VPR are largely devoted to a particular theme under the management of guest editors.
-The following special issues (along with other issues) can be accessed by subscribers online at Project Muse (2005-present) and JSTOR (1968-2004).
+Special issues of VPR explore a particular theme under the management of a guest editor.
+Subscribers can read the following special issues and the full back catalog of VPR online at Project Muse (2005-present) and JSTOR (1968-2004).
 Please note that an individual or an institutional subscription may be necessary to access these databases.
-Paid-up RSVP members should have access to Project Muse through their subscription.

 - “A Return to Theory.”
 VPR 48.3 (Fall 2015).
 Matthew Philpotts, guest editor